FILMS

 A model for a film.
 The set design is an assemblage

 of several small scenes.
-The scenery includes some rather iconic images which refer to a sophisticated Europe and its highly developed state of civilisation with its democratic, political and critical consciousness.
+The scenery includes some rather iconic images which refer to a sophisticated Europe and its highly developed state of civilisation with its apparently democratic, political and critical consciousness.

 This model film is supposed to be transformed into a musical performance with 2 chorus ensembles interpreting the dialogues.